surniaulula/wpsso/readme.txt

 = 3.31.0-dev1 =

 (2016/05/10) Renamed the 'taxonomy' module and all related filters to 'term'.
+Categorized the display of Free / Pro features in the sidebar metabox.

 = 3.30.0-1 =